overlay-market/markets/specs/notes.md

 ### Revenue Model

-Fees (in $OVL): Base 0.15% per trade, adjustable by governance on feed-by-feed basis
+Fees (in $OVL): 0.15% per trade, adjustable by governance on feed-by-feed basis

 - 50% is burned
 - 50% is sold for ETH via Uniswap through treasury